The Amazon Elastic Compute Cloud (Amazon EC2) is a hosting service provided by Amazon Web Services, a subsidiary of Amazon.com, Inc.

 Record Keeping Requirements

-Customers who choose to acquire PA Entitlements for the BYOSL use option on the Amazon EC2, must have accepted and remain in compliance with the PA Attachment for Sub-capacity Licensing Terms (Sub-capacity Attachment), and maintain a written record of any use of Entitlements as set forth below:
+Customers who choose to acquire PA Entitlements for the BYOSL use option on the Amazon EC2, must have accepted and remain in compliance with the PA Sub-capacity Licensing Terms, and maintain a written record of any use of Entitlements as set forth below:

 Sub-capacity Licensing is required for all software Programs licensed by PVU, if such Programs are uploaded to the Amazon EC2.

-For information about Sub-capacity Licensing, including where to find the Sub-Capacity Attachment, how to accept sub-capacity terms, and other frequently asked questions, see the 'Sub-capacity Licensing' link on the right hand navigation bar.
+For information about Sub-capacity Licensing, how to accept sub-capacity terms, and other frequently asked questions, see the 'Sub-capacity Licensing' link on the right hand navigation bar.
 The Amazon EC2 is an Eligible Virtualization Environment, but it is not supported by the IBM License Metric Tool (ILMT).

-As described under Section 4 of the Sub-capacity Attachment, customers agree to install and configure the most current version of ILMT...and generate Audit Reports in accordance with Sub-capacity Licensing terms, unless one of the four listed exceptions are met.
-If customers meet one of these four exceptions, including when ILMT does not yet support the Eligible Virtualization Environment. customers agree to manually prepare Audit Reports documenting the Virtualization Capacity by Eligible Product for the Amazon EC2 Virtualization Environment during each calendar or fiscal quarter.
+As described in PA Sub-capacity Licensing Terms, customers agree to install and configure the most current version of ILMT...and generate Audit Reports in accordance with Sub-capacity Licensing terms, unless one of the four listed exceptions are met.
+If customers meet one of these four exceptions, including when ILMT does not yet support the Eligible Virtualization Environment.
+Customers agree to manually prepare Audit Reports documenting the Virtualization Capacity by Eligible Product for the Amazon EC2 Virtualization Environment during each calendar or fiscal quarter.
 In any case, Audit Reports must be prepared as frequently as is required to maintain a history of increases to Virtualization Capacity, but not less than once per quarter, and must be maintained for at least two years and made available to IBM upon request.